AndiGloor/gnMsup1/README.md

 # The implementation
 You can configure many parameters (see [config.h](./src/config.h)).
-Please dont change parameters in the source.
+Please don't change parameters in the source.
 You can also affect the behavior of a node by using some code-commands (see[examples](./examples)).

 ## Synchronous Modes